 Exocrine Pancreatic Insufficiency (EPI) is a lack of production of adequate amounts of digestive enzymes by the pancreas.
 Both dogs and cats can be affected.
-EPI can be genetic/heritable, from a single bout of severe acute pancreatitis or recurrent bouts of chronic pancreatitis or idiopathic (cause unknown).
+EPI can be genetic/heritable, from a single bout of severe acute pancreatitis or recurrent bouts of chronic pancreatitis , or idiopathic (cause unknown).
 Dogs are perhaps most often diagnosed with the idiopathic form; while, in cats EPI is often associated with chronic pancreatitis.
-Middle-aged animals are most commonly affected.
+Young to middle-aged dogs are most commonly affected, while middle-aged to older cats are more commonly affected.

 The primary clinical sign is weight loss, despite a good or even ravenous appetite.
-Some times owners may note very large bowel movements for the size of the animal.
+Sometimes owners may note very large bowel movements for the size of the animal.
 The stool may be lighter in color than usual and/or softer in consistency than normal.
-A definitive diagnosis comes from a low TLI test after fasting.
+A definitive diagnosis comes from a low Trypsin Like Immunoreactivity (TLI) test after fasting.

 Treatment revolves around oral supplementation with pancreatic enzymes.
 Viokase-V is a powder form that can be added to daily meals and is probably the most commonly used product.
-Vitamin supplementation is also often employed.
-Antibiotic therapy may be needed in some cases to control over growth of intestinal bacteria that thrive in the absence of pancreatic enzymes.
-Addition of medium chain triglycerides to the diet, which are easily absorbed by the intestine despite appropriate enzyme availability, may aid in weight gain.
+Vitamin levels are also typically assessed (B12 and folate), and supplementation is also often employed.
+Antibiotic therapy may be needed in some cases to control overgrowth of intestinal bacteria that thrive in the absence of pancreatic enzymes.
 Owners must be aware that treatment will be lifelong in the majority of cases.

 The prognosis for EPI is good.
 Most dogs and cats reportedly respond well enough to therapy to maintain an acceptable quality of life.
 Owners should not expect them to become completely normal, however.
 They may remain under weight.